Skip Ribbon Commands

 Do I have to be a registered teacher?

-No. You do need a teaching degree specialising in English and have either a VIT (Victorian Institute of Teaching) registration or do a NCRHC (National Criminal Records History Check) through the VCAA.
+No, although you do need a teaching degree specialising in English and have either a VIT (Victorian Institute of Teaching) registration or complete a NCRHC (National Criminal Records History Check) through the VCAA.

 Using SSMS (Seasonal Staff Management System)